mishmanners/mish-friendly-food/README.md

 People will want to be able to export their translations into cute cards.
 There should be a blank card as well as a couple of basic artistic styles to choose from.
 Users should be able to change the font colour and size and finally export their image as a *.png, *.jpeg, *.pdf.

+### Phase 4 - Twilio integration

+Not everyone wants to export their translation or dietary as text or as cute cards.
+Some might want to have it as an SMS.
+Setup Twilio so users can press a button and have their result text messaged to them.

 I'll also take any other crazy ideas too - put them in the issue (to be opened)